anvil-rs/anvil/README.md

    - Currently we are just using the directory that the CLI is run in.
    - Whilst this is fine for most cases, it would be nice to have a more robust way of detecting the project root.

+3. ~~Move to a purely "drag and drop" approach to templates.
+Have a standalone CLI that is able to read from a static `templates` directory that is located in the project root.~~
+   - Then use file-based routing to route the files properly.
+   - Would most likely have to move away from using askama, and move to something like mini-jinja
+   - May also be good to split this into a separate lib
+   - Removes the concept of being able to append or remove.
+Unless we have some gross frontmatter in the templates.

 2. Migration based code generation.
    - Generating code based on the changes that a code generation block will make.
    - This will allow us to roll back the changes if needed.